teamradish/TRTwitchPlaysBot/Wiki/FAQ.md

 ## Help!
 I was modifying the database manually, and now my bot froze!
 Make sure you write or revert your changes to the database.

 When you make manual changes to the database, the database application (Ex. sqlitebrowser) places a lock on the database file, making it temporarily inaccessible to other applications to prevent corruption.
-The next time TRBot needs to read or write from the database, which will often be soon, it will have to wait for this lock to be released before it can continue.
+The next time TRBot needs to read or write from the database, which will likely be soon, it will have to wait for this lock to be released before it can continue.
 Release the lock by writing or reverting the changes in your database application.

 ## I WASN'T modifying the database manually, and my bot froze/crashed!
-This is a bug, so please [file an issue](https://github.com/teamradish/TRTwitchPlaysBot/issues/new/choose) and include details about your configuration and what led to the freeze/crash.
+This is a bug, so please [file an issue](https://codeberg.org/kimimaru/TRBot/issues/new) and include details about your configuration and what led to the freeze/crash.
 Submit any notable information from logs in the "Logs" and "CrashLogs" folder if applicable.
 If you can reliably reproduce the issue, it would be much easier and quicker to fix the bug!

 ## How do I shut down the bot?
 Click the X to the console window or press Ctrl + C in the window to end the process.

+## Can you add feature X, Y, and Z?
+Please [file an issue](https://codeberg.org/kimimaru/TRBot/issues/new) for new feature requests.